Crime in London: Current trends

-MOPAC's Q1 2025/26 showed that rates of violence were lower in London than for England and Wales, and both have been reducing.
+The Mayor's Office for Policing & Crime figures for the first quarter of 2025/26 showed that rates of violence were lower in London than for England and Wales, and both have been reducing.
 Robbery, knife and theft rates were the highest nationally, but also reducing.
 Similarly, violence against women and girls (VAWG) were lower than in the rest of England and Wales, with positive outcomes higher than in previous years.
 Figures for hate crime and domestic abuse pre- and post-March 2024 are not directly comparable due to differences in how the new system records this data.

-In 2025, His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) independently assessed the percentage of overall crime the police had recorded in the UK as a whole rose from 80.5% in 2014 to 94.8%.
-Increases in recorded crime over that period may therefore be partly credited to improvements in the recording of reported crime across London, rather than simply an increase in crime experienced by residents and visitors.
+In 2025, His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) independently assessed the percentage of police-recorded crime in the UK as a whole as having risen from 80.5% in 2014 to 94.8%.
+Increases in crime in London over that period may therefore be partly due to improvements in the recording of reported crime, rather than an actual increase in crime experienced by residents and visitors to the city.
 Consequently, the ONS does not consider police recorded crime to be a good indicator of general trends in crime over long periods.

 A report that London crime had risen five times faster than the rest of the country since Sadiq Khan became Mayor in 2016 was debunked by the independent fact checker Full Fact.
 The misinformation is credited to Dan Wootton in The Sun on 1 October 2020, who may have misinterpreted an article in the Evening Standard on 17 July 2020 claiming the "over-arching figure for the total number of offences recorded by Metropolitan Police in the last financial year rose by five per cent in 2018".